 [FDS member 2000-2010]: Performing as Gustave in Heroes 2010, John celebrated sixty years of treading the boards.
 During National Service in 1950's Malaya he directed a production of Quiet Week-End (shades of It Ain’t Arf ‘Ot, Mum).
 In 1964 he won the award for Best Supporting Actor for his role as Mick in Pinter’s The Caretaker.
 Since moving to Faringdon in 1998, John hugely enjoyed a decade of acting in, producing or directing nearly a score of FDS productions as well as managing Front of House, and chairing our committee for some years.
 Sadly, John died very suddenly two weeks after his excellent performance in Heroes.

-Helen joined FDS in 2012 for Jack and the Beanstalk in 2013, and has been in several plays since, most notably as the hair stylist Truvy in Steel Magnolias 2014.
-She has plenty of experience in drama, both at the Pegasus Theatre and in schools.
-At the Unicorn in Abingdon she has directed Robin Hood, Oliver Twist and Cats.
-With FDS she directed The Scarlet Pumpernickel 2014, also Happily Ever After 2016 and Wishing on a Star 2019 (both of the latter she co-wrote with Verity Roberts).
-A more recent appearance on stage was as Black Berry, the pirate in Dick Whittington 2018.
-Most recent appearance: Duckling Smith and Lt.
-George Johnston in Our Country’s Good 2019.
+Helen joined FDS in 2012 and has been in several plays since.
+She has plenty of experience in drama, both at the Pegasus Theatre, the Unicorn in Abingdon, and in schools.
+She has directed and co-written three of our pantos, The Scarlet Pumpernickel, Happily Ever After, and Wishing on a Star (2019).
+You may have seen her most recently as Black Berry, the pirate in Dick Whittington (2018) and as Duckling in Our Country’s Good in 2019.

 Debra joined FDS way back in 1989.
 She is a teacher of piano and woodwind at schools in the local area and provides services for grade examinations and auditions.
 Debra has been our Musical Director and plays the piano, clarinet, and saxophone (not all at the same time) for most of our pantomimes and other musical performances.